barwein/ENRTsensitivity/README.md

 This contamination can bias the standard estimators for the **Indirect Effect (IE)** and **Direct Effect (DE)**.

 The `ENRTsensitivity` package provides a framework to assess the robustness of causal estimates to such contamination.
-It implements the bias-corrected estimators from the paper [cite: 162, 190] and provides two methods for analysis:
+It implements the bias-corrected estimators from the paper and provides two methods for analysis:

 1.  **Grid Sensitivity Analysis (GSA):** Compute estimates over a grid of sensitivity parameters.
 2.  **Probabilistic Bias Analysis (PBA):** Compute the distribution of bias-corrected estimates based on prior distributions for the sensitivity parameters.